Malayalam script: Consonant-vowel ligatures

 In the pre-1971 orthography, consonant + the vowels u, ū, r̥ were written as ligatures, post-1971 they are written with symbols after the letter.
 They can be still seen in old signs and used by people who learned to write before 1971.

 r̥̄ l̥ l̥̄ (which are not part of modern orthography) were also written as ligatures but there were not any words with l̥̄ even in Sanskrit; r̥̄ was only used grammatically instead of r̥ in Sanskrit so it was not used either; there is only one root with l̥ in Sanskrit कॢप्त which was loaned into Malayalam as കൢപ്തം.

 Consonant-consonant ligatures

-Although there are consonant-consonant ligatures used even now like ന്ത and ണ്ട almost all clusters where written as ligatures before 1971, most of the time the second consonant was written to the bottom right of the first consonant, in consonant + r clusters the ്ര was attached to the main consonant, now its detached and placed to the left.
+Although there are consonant-consonant ligatures used even now like ന്ത and ണ്ട almost all clusters were written as ligatures before 1971, most of the time the second consonant was written to the bottom right of the first consonant, in consonant + r clusters the ്ര was attached to the main consonant, now its detached and placed to the left.